This post contains affiliate links for your convenience. View our full disclosure policy here.

 Is your child ready to learn more about the letters of the alphabet?
-But how do you teach the alphabet, and where do you even begin?
-It may be time to focus on purposely exposing your child to the alphabet.
-This can be done when reading books, driving in the car and talking about the letters on the stop sign, and playing games like Flip Flop Uppercase Alphabet Match.
+You may be wondering how do you teach the alphabet and where do you even begin?
+It may be time to focus on purposely exposing your child to letters and sounds.
+This can be done when reading books, driving in the car, talking about the letters on the stop sign, and playing fun letter games like this free Flip Flop Uppercase Alphabet Match!

 Flip Flop Uppercase Alphabet Match

 This printable alphabet activity includes 26 pairs of flip flops.
 The flip flops in each pair are the same color and have the same uppercase letter on them.

 Cut the flip flop sets out.
 There are light gray lines to follow to make cutting easier.
 After your pieces are prepped, it’s time to play!

 The object of this alphabet game is to find and put together the matching letters on the flip flops.
 Each time a match is made, a pair of flip flops is also created!

 When you begin exposing preschoolers to the letters of the alphabet, the end result is not for your child to quickly memorize the name of each letter.
 It’s more about taking skills that your child already has, and building on those skills.

 So if your child knows all of his colors, choose one pair of flip flops in each color to make a set to begin the game with.
 You will have a blue, purple, yellow, green, and pink pair of flip flops to work with.

 Show your child the colors of the flip flops and how they each have letters on them too.
 Your child may pick up on the color matching strategy right away, and that is okay!
 Talk about the letters on the flip flops as they match the colors.
 Say things like, “This pink flip flop has a W on it.
 Can you find another W?”

 RELATED RESOURCE: Summer Print – That’s It!
 Kindergarten Math and Literacy Printables